1feems/flowOS/research/problem-validation.md

-# FlowOS — Problem Validation
+# Mkondon — Problem Validation

 The problem FlowOS solves was observed and documented through direct professional participation across multiple ecosystems — as a funder, operator, reviewer, researcher, and grantee.